TiberiusGh/1DV610-L2/docs/testingGuide.md

 - The `<pre>` element should automatically update after every consent change
 - The displayed content should always match the current consent state
 - No manual refresh or additional button clicks should be needed

+### 6. Webhook Test

+Function Under Test: Webhook.sendData()

+Steps:

+1. Open browser developer tools and go to Network tab
+2. Set up a webhook callback in the test interface
+3. Click "Accept All" button
+4. Check the Network tab for a POST request to the webhook endpoint
+5. Click "Essentials OFF" button
+6. Check the Network tab for another POST request

+Expected Results:

+- Each consent change should trigger a POST request in the Network tab
+- The request should contain consent data with IP address